bedeabasi/data-anonymization-privacy-workshop/setup_instructions.md

 Follow these steps carefully before the first session.

+If you have never used Git, Conda, or Jupyter before, do not worry.
+Just follow the steps exactly as written.

 ---

-## Step 1: Install Git
+# Step 1: Install Git

+Git allows you to download the workshop code.

-Check if Git is installed:
+### Check if Git is already installed

+Open a terminal:

+- **Windows:** Open *Anaconda Prompt* or *PowerShell*
+- **macOS:** Open *Terminal*
+- **Linux:** Open your terminal

+Type:

 ```bash
 git --version
 ```

+If you see a version number (for example, `git version 2.40.0`), Git is installed.

-If Git is not installed, download and install it from:
+If you see an error, download Git from:

 https://git-scm.com/downloads

+Install it using the default options.

-After installation, reopen your terminal and re-run:
+After installation, close and reopen your terminal and run:

 ```bash
 git --version